Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 {% asset_img what-is-this.svg 320 210 a picture looking perplexedly at a text %}
 {% endcaption %}

-Some HTML elements doesn't need content.
+Some HTML elements don't need content.
 In the `img` element example, well… *an image is an image, what else do you want to add?*

 to write them: